 Should You Buy Cheap or Save Up?

-Here is my honest recommendation: if you genuinely cannot budget $299, the DJI Neo 2 at $199 is the right choice.
-If you can afford $299, skip the budget drones entirely and go straight to the DJI Mini 4K.
+Here is my honest recommendation: the gap between the DJI Neo 2 at $259 and the DJI Mini 4K at $299 is only $40, and the Mini 4K is the better drone for it — a three-axis mechanical gimbal against the Neo 2’s two-axis.
+Unless you specifically want palm launch and controller-free flying, spend the extra $40 and skip the budget tier entirely and go straight to the DJI Mini 4K.
 The 3-axis mechanical gimbal produces footage that no budget drone can match, the 34-minute flight time gives you real sessions, and the DJI ecosystem is vastly superior.

 The only scenario where I recommend a truly cheap drone ($35-$99) is for young children who will inevitably crash it, or for pure indoor learning before investing in something serious.